Crash of a Lisunov LI-2 near Akhtyrka

 Circumstances:

-While flying from Astrakhan to Chkalovsk, the crew encountered poor weather conditions with snowfalls and decided to divert to the Sol-Iletsk Airport.
-On final, the aircraft crashed on a snowy hill located between Boyevaya Gora and Saratovka.
-All occupants survived the crash but unfortunately, nine of them froze to death within few hours.
+En route from Astrakhan to Chkalovsk, the crew encountered below minima weather conditions due to snowfalls.
+In poor visibility, the pilot decided to divert to Sol-Iletsk Airport but on final, the airplane impacted a snow covered hill located between Boyevaya Gora and Saratovka.
+All occupants survived the crash but nine of them froze to death within few hours.

 Probable cause: